bostick/tabit-file-format/description/tabit-file-format-description.md

 `pitchBendBlock` is the pitch bend effect for each track, stored as a short.

+Pitch bend values may be positive or negative.

 `transposeHalfStepsBlock` is the number of half-steps to transpose for each track, stored as a byte.

+Transpose half step values may be positive or negative.

 `midiBankBlock` is the MIDI bank number to use for each track, stored as a byte.